OCA/l10n-brazil/l10n_br_base/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module extends the functionality of ... to support ... and to allow you to ...
+This module was written to extend the functionality of Company and Partner and allow you to fill fields like: CNPJ, IE and etc.